Stasiu51/RISCMachine/README.md

 ## Running the code

 The computer simulation code, unit tests, and example programs (which are also tests) are all in this repository.
 There are a few dependencies, which are given in *requirements.txt*.
 These can be installed (I suggest into a virtual environment) with pip.
+The following instructions assume a working python installation that can be used in a shell with `py`.

 1. Clone the repository into a local folder: `git clone https://github.com/Stasiu51/RISCMachine/`